AksoEo/docs/api/restful.md

 ## Header metadata
 All requests include metadata in the headers:
 * `X-Response-Time`: Contains the amount of time the server used to process the request in milliseconds
+* `X-RateLimit-Limit`: Contains the rate limit maximum (left out for clients exempt from rate limiting)
+* `X-RateLimit-Remaining`: Contains the amount of requests left before the rate limit is reached (left out for clients exempt from rate limiting)

 All `GET` requests on collections include metadata in the headers:
 * `X-Total-Items`: Contains the amount of total items in the collection without a limit